antonwrisberg/waste-stimuli-evaluation/README.md

 - **[v0.0.6](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.6)**.
 This setup asks participants how many days it has been since they last expended some item (ignoring brands and variants).
 The bit about variants might hold the same confusion as above.
 - **[v0.0.7](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.7)**.
 This setup shows the participant two waste items and asks the participant to click the one that the have most recently expended.
 Gamechanger!
 - **[v0.0.8](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.8)**.
 Same as v0.0.7 but with the selection done by clicking the f and j keys instead of clicking the alternatives with a mouse/pointer.
-- **[v0.0.9](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.9)**. **Current favourite**.
+- **[v0.0.9](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.9)**.
 Same measure as the prototypicality v0.0.7 asking participants to order items on an arrow according to frequency of disposal.
+- **[v0.0.10](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=frequency.0.0.10)**. **Current favourite**.
+Same measure as the frequency v0.0.9 asking participants to order items on an arrow according to frequency of disposal with learning trial, integrated timer (of 6.5 minutes), and incorporated control stimuli appearing with 40% likelihood.

 ### Prototypicality